NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/US_CT_VertebraRegistration/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Read/Write US data acquisred with IBIS into Slicer.
+1. Read/Write US data acquired with IBIS into Slicer.
-2. Learn how AIGT module works
 3. Segment the vertebral surface of US data obtained from porcine cadavers
 4. Register segmented images with CT images